As the summer approaches and the cold weather dog issues are long behind us, dog owners should be mindful of their pet’s well-being in hot weather.

 Although Fido may enjoy the feel of the wind in his ears, never allow your dog to hang out of your car window!

 If you have a garden, make sure there’s a shady area where your dog can chill out.
-If you don’t have trees or shrubs to provide your dog with natural shade, invest in a pet gazebo, especially for your furry friend!
+If you don’t have trees or shrubs to provide your dog with natural shade, invest in a pet gazebo, especially for your furry friend.
+A good way of creating a shady chill-out zone for your dog is to erect a shade sail over a corner of his yard space.

 If your dog spends much of his time inside your home, you can create a cool place for him.
 An area with a tiled floor rather than warm carpet is perfect, and you could rig up a fan or crank up the air conditioning too.